ocaml-ppx/ocamlformat/HACKING.jst.md

 Before building
 ---------------

-You will need to install several libraries.
-This command may work:
+You will need to create a switch on ocaml5.2.1 and install several libraries.
+These commands may work:

 ```
+opam switch create ocamlformat 5.2.1
-opam install menhir.20210419 fix ocp-indent bechamel-js alcotest camlp-streams fpath either dune-build-info uuseg ocaml-version stdio
+opam install menhir.20210419 fix ocp-indent bechamel-js alcotest camlp-streams fpath either dune-build-info uuseg ocaml-version stdio cmdliner.2.0.0
 ```

 Building